Kishp92/Poverty-Factors-and-Predictability/README.md

 Analysis of poverty data from 7 countries of 12,600 people based on Poverty Probability Index (PPI) in order to define factors that my affect poverty in order to delegate resources to the issues for a better economic community.

+## Purpose

+Any amonunt of poverty is a detriment to man kind as a whole, and yet, 10% of the world lives in extreme poverty.
+People unable to work, communicate, meet their healhcare and personal needs leads to a static, if not dying, community from a social and economic prespective.
+This analysis was done to invistigate the issues behind poverty and gain better insights to hopefully help the world progress.

 ## Analysis

 <a href="https://github.com/Kishp92/Poverty-Factors-and-Predictability/blob/d7162b3863f7e0178107ca4f246a81e5bb0cb7ee/Poverty%20Analysis%20MASTER%20PDF.pdf">Presentation</a>